komuw/meli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/komuw/meli)](https://goreportcard.com/report/github.com/komuw/meli)

-Meli is supposed to be a faster alternative to docker-compose.
+Meli is supposed to be a faster, and drop in, alternative to docker-compose.
 Faster in the sense that, Meli will try to pull as many services(docker containers) as it can in parallel.

 Meli is a Swahili word meaning ship; so think of Meli as a ship carrying your docker containers safely across the treacherous container seas.